stegos/gmp-mpfr-sys/README.md

 ## Building on Windows

 You can build on Windows with the Rust GNU toolchain and an up-to-date MSYS2 installation.
-To install MSYS2, you can do the following:
+Some steps for a 64-bit environment are listed below, you can follow similar steps for a 32-bit environment by substituting 32 for 64.
+To install MSYS2:

 1. Install MSYS2 using the [installer](https://msys2.github.io/).